act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 - The same foreground color and the same background color is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise color can not be a distinguishing factor.
 - The same `box-shadow` is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise `box-shadow` can not be a distinguishing factor.
 - The same `border` is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise `border` can not be a distinguishing factor.
+- The perceived visual styling of elements is the result of CSS styling applied to those elements and their _ancestor_ elements.
+If, through manipulation of the CSS styles of elements that are not rendered on the same line, an element ends up with a distinguishing style then this rule might fail while the success criteria might still be satisfied.

 ## Accessibility Support